Blue Pills for Men: What to Know About Viagra (Sildenafil)

 Vardenafil (Levitra)

-Takes around 25 minutes to work and can last for up to 5 hours.
+It takes around 25 minutes to work and can last for up to 5 hours.
 This is the recommended ED treatment for those with diabetes.

 You should discuss alternative treatments with your doctor or pharmacist.

-The "blue pill" is a term, used to describe Viagra or sildenafil tablets, in reference to their appearance.
+The "blue pill" is a term used to describe Viagra or sildenafil tablets, in reference to their appearance.
 Clinical studies and positive reviews indicate that the blue pill is a safe and effective treatment for men who experience ED.
-It is important to have a consultation with a doctor or pharmacist beforehand, to ensure that it is safe for you to take.
+It is important to have a consultation with a doctor or pharmacist beforehand, to ensure that it is safe for you to take however.
 This is particularly important if you are taking medication, or you have underlying health issues.
 The starting dose is 50mg, and if you feel that after 8 separate attempts, you are not experiencing the desired effects, you should speak to your doctor or pharmacist about increasing the dose.
 The maximum dose is 100mg daily.
-If you are still not having any success, there are alternatives.
-If you are experiencing side effects, you should take steps to minimise the chances of experiencing unwanted effects.
-If the blue pill is working well for you, your doctor may suggest trying the lower dose of 25mg, to reduce the chances of experiencing these effects.
+If you are still not having any success, there are alternative treatments available.

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.